 Origins of the Surname Wheaton, Wheadon, Weeton, Wetton

-The following article was researched and written originally in collaboration with John Wheaton of, Heavitree, Exeter, England in the 1977 and revised in June of 2011, September 2012 and January 2013 Permission granted for personal use with attribution.
+The following article was researched and written originally in collaboration with John Wheaton of, Heavitree, Exeter, England in the 1977 and revised in June of 2011, September 2012, January 2013 and September of 2015.
+Permission granted for personal use with attribution.
 For publication please contact me.

 Most of the available information about the origins of the surnames Wheaton, Wheadon, Weeton, Wetton etc. is based on the same limited research.
 In general it associates the surname with a place or with a connection to wheat.
 In England, where all known progenitors of Wheaton lines occur, there are the following place names of note: